Home

 Watch their facial expressions.
 Do they grimace?
 Do they pull away?

-I have found a tylenol 2 or 3 times a day can help.
+I have found a tylenol 2 or 3 times a day can help with Alzheimers pain.
 Especially a dose at bedtime.It can help them sleep better if they are having discomfort at night.
 Ask your Doctor if it is ok to start your family member with Alzheimers Disease on a scheduled routine of tylenol

 Alzheimers in your Home Alzheimers Stages